near/nearcore/CONTRIBUTING.md

 8. If your PR introduces a user-observable change (e.g. a new protocol feature, new configuration option, new Prometheus metric etc.) please document it in [CHANGELOG.md](CHANGELOG.md) in the `[unreleased]` section.
-9. It is important to select the `Allow edits from maintainers` checkbox on the PR.
+9. It is important to select the ` Allow edits and access to secrets by maintainers` checkbox on the PR.
 Without this option, the merge bot will not have sufficient rights to be able to merge the PR when it is approved.
 It also allows the maintainers to make trivial changes to the PR as necessary.
-Please see [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+   Please see
+   [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
    [links](https://stackoverflow.com/questions/63341296/github-pull-request-allow-edits-by-maintainers)
    for the implications of selecting the checkbox.